Close Banner

 Disneyland Dining Packages - People kiss in photo backdrop at Sweethearts Nite

 On select nights, Disneyland holds the ultimate date night.
 It's a sold-out, separately-ticketed event.
 These dining packages are only available for party ticket holders on After Dark nights.
-In 2024, there are four options for Sweethearts' Nite.
+In 2024, there were four options for Sweethearts' Nite.
 You can read all about them here.
+Each event has different dining options.
+Star Wars Nite has a package at Café Orleans.

-Pros: You get a themed meal (and a photo op with the Plaza Inn package.
+Pros: You get a themed meal (and sometimes a photo op with the Plaza Inn packages.
 You can reserve at 8 p.m., which is one hour before the party officially starts.
 Discounts apply.

 Unless you are really excited about the food or theme, we say skip it and save your time for the actual party.